smgestupa/recipe-crisps/README.md

 # Recipe Crisps
 A generic recipe search/maker android application, using Spoonacular API.

 This is a group project that we had proposed to our professor, as part of our Mobile Computing course.
+Using `Pixel 3` with `API 30` to test.

 # Cloning the Repository
 ** **Note!** This app uses Firestore database, you must first ensure that you have enabled it in your Firebase console.